 - Enterprise has much larger database limits which can hold up to 100,000 customer, vendor, employee, or item names.

 Call 800-216-0763 to speak with one of our knowledgeable customer service representatives for more details on the different subscription levels and best pricing.

-Nonprofit is included in the Online Plus version.
+There is not a unique QuickBooks® Online version designated for Non-profits.
+However, Nonprofits do use this version successfully.
+Call us for more information.
 This version can be logged in within your internet browser from anywhere you have an internet connection.
 Can be used on computers, laptops, tablets, and smartphones.
 This version is an annual subscription-based plan.
 There are three user price levels where you can have up to 5, 10, or 25 simultaneous users.
 Choose this version if:

 - Would like to use Recurring billing to send invoices automatically on a set schedule

 - Interested in the many available apps that can sync to streamline work functions and expand the Non-profits capabilities